top of page

 Annual Baby Shower for local Pregnancy Centre

-We hosted our 15th Annual Baby Shower during January 2024.
+We hosted our Annual Baby Shower during January 2025.
 The program aims to raise funds and collect donations of various baby supplies and clothes for our local pregnancy centre.
 A baby crib is set up in St.Peter’s Church foyer and used to collect the donations.
 In addition, envelops are made available for monetary contributions.
 All items are then presented to the Nanaimo Crossroads Pregnancy Centre, who sorts, stores, and distributes them.
 Year after year parishioners respond with great generosity!
 In the picture, Bros.
-Randy Wilkes and Brian King present the donations of our campaign to Noreen MacLeod, Director of the Centre.
-The many items included formula, brand new items, used items (8 bins full!), a blender, high chair, and diapers.
-The Centre sorted them and provided us an estimate value of an incredible $4,161.
-In addition, $1,300 in cash was collected and presented on behalf of our Council from our very generous parishioners.
+Randy Wilkes and Brian King present the donations of our campaign to Noreen MacLeod, Director of the Centre and one of her assistant.
+The many items included formula, brand new items, used items, diapers, etc. The Centre sorted them and provided us an estimate value of an incredible $2,661.50.
+In addition, $2,623.50 in cash was collected and presented on behalf of our Council from our very generous parishioners.
 And finally to top it all off, the Knights of Columbus Supreme Office, through its Aid and Support After Pregnancy (ASAP) Program, contributed another $400 directly to the Centre.
 We extend our very sincere thanks to all parishioners who contribute so generously year after year, and to Bro.
 Randy Wilkes and Brian King for continuing to organize and manage the project so well.
 The Pregnancy Centre, on its part, is always extremely grateful for our contribution and continued support.

 Fun Day at Park Ave.
 School